Sextant: Navigational sextants

 Like the Davis quadrant, the sextant allows celestial objects to be measured relative to the horizon, rather than relative to the instrument.
 This allows excellent precision.
 Also, unlike the backstaff, the sextant allows direct observations of stars.
 This permits the use of the sextant at night when a backstaff is difficult to use.
-For solar observations, filters allow direct observation of the sun.
+For solar observations, filters allow direct observation of the Sun.

 Since the measurement is relative to the horizon, the measuring pointer is a beam of light that reaches to the horizon.
 The measurement is thus limited by the angular accuracy of the instrument and not the sine error of the length of an alidade, as it is in a mariner's astrolabe or similar older instrument.

 A sextant does not require a completely steady aim, because it measures a relative angle.
 For example, when a sextant is used on a moving ship, the image of both horizon and celestial object will move around in the field of view.
 However, the relative position of the two images will remain steady, and as long as the user can determine when the celestial object touches the horizon, the accuracy of the measurement will remain high compared to the magnitude of the movement.

-The sextant is not dependent upon electricity (unlike many forms of modern navigation) or for that matter anything reliant on human-controlled signals (such as GPS satellites).
+The sextant is not dependent upon electricity (unlike many forms of modern navigation) or any human-controlled signals (such as GPS).
 For these reasons it is considered to be an eminently practical back-up navigation tool for ships.